-The Twists and Turns of the Amanda Knox Case: 2 Convictions, 2 Acquittals and Her Life Now
+Amanda Knox, Four Years After Acquittal: Her Life Today

 On Nov.
 1, 2007, Meredith Kercher (far right), a student from England, is found dead in the Perugia, Italy, home she shares with American student Amanda Knox.
 Five days later, Knox and her boyfriend, Italian student Raffaele Sollecito, are arrested for Kercher’s murder; prosecutors paint them as partiers who killed the woman in a sadistic sex game gone awry.

-Four years after her arrest, Knox returns home to American soil, where she attempts to lay low while rejoining society, enjoying quiet dinners with friends and family, and even a reported romance with old friend James Terrano (left).
-In 2013, she releases a memoir about her legal ordeal, entitled Waiting to Be Heard, for which she reportedly received $4 million.
+Four years after her arrest, Knox returns home to American soil, where she attempts to lay low while rejoining society.
+She enjoys quiet dinners with friends and family and even reportedly has a romance with old friend James Terrano (right).
+In 2013, she releases a memoir about her legal ordeal, entitled Waiting to Be Heard, for which she reportedly received $4 million — most of which she used to pay back her legal fees and loans, she explained to a PEOPLE reporter in 2017.

 4. NOT SO FAST